 Testosterone Cypionate Description

-It is a white or creamy white crystalline powder, odorless or nearly so and stable in air.
+It is a white or creamy white crystalline powder, odorless or nearly so, and stable in air.
 It is insoluble in water, freely soluble in alcohol, chloroform, dioxane, ether, and soluble in vegetable oils.

 The chemical name for Testosterone Cypionate is androst-4-en-3-one,17-(3-cyclopentyl-1- oxopropoxy)-, (17β)-.
-Its molecular formula is C27H40O3, and the molecular weight 412.61.
+Its molecular formula is C27H40O3, and its molecular weight 412.61.

 The structural formula is represented below: